dcdenison/OLED/README.md

 ![Oleds](128x64blue&yellow.jpg)

-This project started off as a way to learn about one OLEDs.
+This project started off as a way to learn about a few OLEDs.
 Then they started multiplying.

 The saga included the following chapters: